mozman/bintrees/README.txt

 This package provides Binary- RedBlack- and AVL-Trees written in Python and Cython.

-This Classes are much slower than the built-in dict class, but they have always sorted keys, and all results of iterators and list returning functions are also sorted.
+This Classes are much slower than the built-in dict class, but all iterators/generators yielding data in sorted key order.

 Source of Algorithms
 --------------------